Skip to main content

 See it in your own classroom.

-Thirty days, a few classrooms, no production dependency until you say so.
+Thirty days, a few classrooms, no production dependency until your team says the workflow earns it.

-The classroom layer — built for districts, designed with teachers, adaptive for every student.
+The classroom layer built for districts, designed with teachers, and adaptive for every student.

 • For Teachers